Called

 Melina Antoniadis was called to the Ontario Bar in 2020 and the Bar of England and Wales in 2024.
 She is a graduate of Leiden University (LL.M, cum laude) and McGill University (B.C.L/LL.B).

 Melina is the Founder of NOSTOS Strategies, the world’s first strategic consultancy offering advice to governments, organisations, communities, and individuals on the repatriation of cultural heritage.
-Melina is eager to grow her legal practice in matters relating to cultural heritage, especially in international law concerning the protection of cultural heritage, and welcomes instructions in this area.
+She is also developing a legal practice in matters relating to cultural heritage, especially in international law governing the protection of cultural heritage, and welcomes instructions in this area.

 Born and raised in Montreal, Canada, Melina is of Greek and Cambodian heritage.
 Melina can also accept instructions in both French and Greek.